stevencombs/retrocombs.github.io/_posts/2020/2020-07-19-tapuino-project.md

 Format the card as FAT32.
 You can place directories on the microSD but keep them 16 characters or less and the shorter the better.
 In my demonstration, I have a _games_ folder with three `.tap` files with long names.
 The Tapuino will scroll longer file and folder names.

-**[UPDATE: 2020-07-22]** The animated .gif below is a short "copying .tap files to the microSD card" demonstration:
+**UPDATE 2020-07-22:** The animated .gif below is a short "copying .tap files to the microSD card" demonstration:

 ![Copying .tap files to the microSD card](/tapuino/copy-tap-files-to-sdcard.gif)